aws/mcp-proxy-for-aws/DEVELOPMENT.md

   aws_mcp_proxy/server.py \
   --endpoint <your-endpoint>
 ```
+A browser window will open automatically outside of your terminal window.
+Navigate to the browser window.
 Then click "Connect" in the opened browser window to interact with the server.

 #### Advanced Options
 ```bash